 Refrigerators have changed the most.
 They are far more efficient due to new Federal energy standards.

 Also, the new French doors have more issues especially with the icemaker dispenser in the refrigerator.
 It can leak

 Who Should You Buy A Warranty From?

 Most extended warranty providers are really just call centers.
-They sell extended warranties like a commodity to dealers and bid out the repair to the cheapest independent service company.
-Unfortunately, that company will not perform an expensive compressor repair or install a new tub for that low rate, so you are left with an unfixed or badly fixed machine.
-It's the reality.
-Google appliance repair and its pretty grim.
+They sell extended warranties like a commodity to dealers (like us pre-2009) and bid out the repair to the cheapest independent service company.